CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 Automated Recurring Loading:
   - Once the synthetic data is generated, within the same hosted cloud instance, the latest version of the BFD application from github, and dockerized database, will have been installed prior, and will be used to run the BFD pipeline integration test (IT), to load the new batch of synthetic data, ensuring that the newly generated data can be inserted properly.

-  - Additionally, the RIF files from the previous weekly/quarterly batch of Synthea data will be pulled from AWS S3, and loaded into the database with the new batch of Synthea data.
+  - Additionally, the RIF files from the previous quarterly batch of Synthea data will be pulled from AWS S3, and loaded into the database with the new batch of Synthea data.

   - Automated load testing will occur on this instance, and when complete, a script will run that modifies the new batch's generated manifest file, and uploads the RIF files, end-state properties, and manifest files to S3 via command line file transfer.
 This will trigger the BFD ingestion pipeline in PROD SBX or TEST so that the data is stored in the database.